-Traditional Chinese Medicine can be effective to treat hair loss and the underlying conditions which cause hair loss.
-Traditional Chinese Medicine treatment for hair loss focuses on creating balance and harmony in the body by strengthening the blood, balancing hormones, restoring qi and directing blood to the scalp.
+Chinese medicine can be effective for hair loss and the underlying conditions which cause hair loss.
+Traditional Chinese medicine for hair loss focuses on creating balance and harmony in the body by strengthening the blood, balancing hormones, restoring qi and directing blood to the scalp.
 That is to say, you should care about the quality of your blood and its circulation if you want to have healthy hair.

 Causes of Hair Loss

-Traditional Chinese Medicine knowledge suggests the liver stores blood and circulates blood to the sides and top of the head.
+TCM suggests that the liver stores blood and circulates blood to the sides and top of the head.
 If the liver is stressed or under pressure, it will dysfunction and decrease blood flow to the head, causing hair thinning and grayness in these regions.

 Kidneys dominate the growth and development of the body including hair.
 If someone has a strong kidney essence, hair is shiny, thick, strong, healthy, and they will have fewer gray hairs as they get older.
-For hair loss treatment, TCM practitioners often recommend Chinese herbs and dietary plan that is rich in essential fatty acids, proteins and minerals.
-Before you decide to visit a TCM practitioner, somethings you can try on your own are He Shou Wu, Ren Shen, Ji Xue Cao, Xun Ma and Wu Wei Zi.
+For hair loss, TCM practitioners often recommend Chinese herbs and dietary plan that is rich in essential fatty acids, proteins and minerals.

 Chinese Herbs for Hair Growth